 The law allows you to claim for both material and non-material damage caused by your employer’s GDPR breach.
 Material damage means damages relating to your finances.
 For instance, if money was stolen from your bank account or your credit rating goes down, you could recover the loss.
 Non-material damage means harm relating to your mental health.
 This could be the ongoing anxiety you may suffer as a result of knowing that your personal information was leaked.

-We’ve used figures from the 16th edition of the Judicial College Guidelines (JCG) to create the below compensation table.
-This was produced in April 2022.
+We’ve used figures from the Judicial College Guidelines (JCG) to create the below compensation table, except for the first figure.
 The JCG is a publication solicitors may use when valuing injuries.
 It contains potential compensation award brackets for various injuries, including psychological harm.

 Because of a case from 2015 known as Vidal-Hall and others v Google Inc, you can now make data breach claims for this kind of mental harm regardless of whether you also suffered material damage.